 1HWY1 (Applicant) proposes to construct the Seaport San Diego Project (Project) within the Central Embarcadero of the Port of San Diego (Port).
 The Project site consists of approximately 105 acres of land (approx. 36.63 ac.) and water area (approx. 68.5 ac.) within San Diego Bay (Project Site).
 The Project Site currently consists of commercial fish processing, retail, restaurant, Recreational Open Space (ROS) uses, as well as open water areas, piers, marinas, and floating docks within San Diego Bay.
-The Project proposes to demolish approximately 124,478 square feet (sq. ft.) of existing land-side development and redevelop the Project Site with approximately 2,684,097 sq. ft. of mixed-use development.
+This revised Project Description (Revised Project Description) provides revised information from the Project Description submitted in December 2021 (December 2021 Project Description) The refinements to the Project presented in this Revised Project Description reduce the size of the proposed Project.
+We note, however, that the overall square footages presented in this Revised Project Description are higher; that is not reflective of a larger project, but instead merely reflects the fact that the Revised Project Description includes various back of house and other service and circulation (BOH) areas that were included in the December 2021 Project Description but not counted toward building square footages.1 The Project proposes to demolish approximately 124,478 square feet (sq. ft.) of existing land-side development and redevelop the Project Site with approximately 2,739,831 sq. ft. of mixed-use development, inclusive of BOH and other service and access areas.
+If such BOH areas were excluded from the Project described in this Revised Project Description to directly compare it to the Project in the December 2021 Project Description, the current revised Project is 2,394,547 square feet, compared to 2,684,097 square feet in the Project described in the December 2021 Project Description.
 The Project's land side improvements would include a mix of hotel, retail, restaurant, health and wellness, blue/marine technology office, environmental education, entertainment, signature attractions and ROS uses, such as walkways, piers, marinas, plazas, parks, and an urban public beach.
-The water-side improvements of the Project would involve construction of approximately 597,600 sq. ft. of floating docks and fixed piers to support a variety of vessels, water taxis, and fishing boats within San Diego Bay.
-This Project Description provides a detailed description of the land side and water side components of the Project and identifies the discretionary and other approvals anticipated to be required to implement the Project in accordance with the requirements of the California Environmental Quality Act (CEQA).
+The water-side improvements of the Project would involve construction of approximately 561,400 sq. ft. of floating docks and fixed piers to support a variety of vessels, water taxis, and fishing boats within San Diego Bay.
+This Revised Project Description provides a detailed description of the land side and water side components of the Project and identifies the discretionary and other approvals anticipated to be required to implement the Project in accordance with the requirements of the California Environmental Quality Act (CEQA).